Utilities Consuption and Carbon Emissions

 Electricity – 22,660,259 kwh

 Loughborough University’s activities place great strain on the environment, and as a socially responsible organisation we are committed to minimising this impact.
 One of the easiest and most effective ways of doing this is reduce our energy consumption.
 Facilities Management have staff dedicated to achieving this.
 Although every person involved with maintaining, designing, refurbishing and using the University’s buildings has an important role to play.

 2011-2012 academic year was nearly 82 million kwh at a cost of £3.5 million.

 The carbon emissions associated with the Universities energy consumption were 23,760 Tonnes of CO2

 To find out more about out utilities and emissions click on the buttons below…

 Loughborough University has a national reputation for taking action on environmental issues.
-To continue this, we have launched a campaign entitled ‘It’s Better OFF’ to raise awareness about climate change and its causes as well as the practical things we can all do to improve our environment.
+To continue this, we have re-launched our sustainability awareness campaign entitled ‘It’s Better OFF’ to raise awareness about climate change and its causes as well as the practical things we can all do to improve our environment.

 To read more about the campaign click here »

 All figures as reported in the 2011/12 Estates Management Statistics